 A rainwater-harvesting system channels water from the roof and grounds to a garden in the south courtyard, where aquatic plants filter out sediment and contaminants.
 The gray water, held in underground storage tanks, is used for irrigation and pumped back into Kroon for flushing toilets.
 The system is designed to save 300,000 gallons of potable city water annually and to reduce the burden on city sewers by lessening the amount of storm runoff.
 Half of Kroon Hall’s red oak paneling—15,000 board feet—came from the 7,840-acre Yale Myers Forest in northern Connecticut, which is managed by the School.
 The building’s pale yellow exterior, composed of sandstone from Ohio, echoes other Yale buildings.
 The north and south courtyards were constructed to create a community among disparate buildings on Science Hill.
 The south courtyard, landscaped by Olin Studio of Philadelphia, is a raised platform, with a green roof of soil one-foot deep and surrounded by twenty-five varieties of native plantings.
 Underneath the courtyard is a service node, centralizing all trash and recycling pickups as well as deliveries for the southwest corner of Science Hill and accessible by a single driveway off Sachem Street.

 Sage Hall, a four-story building located at 205 Prospect Street and a gift of William H. Sage, B.A.
 1865, in memory of his son, DeWitt Linn Sage, B.A.
 1897, was completed in 1923.
-Administrative, doctoral program, development, alumni, and program offices of the School are housed in Sage Hall, along with four classrooms.
+Administrative, development, alumni, and program offices of the School are housed in Sage Hall, along with four classrooms.
 Sage Hall is home to a computer cluster with twenty-four computers for student use.
 Sage also houses a 490-square-foot student lounge, appointed with a large table and comfortable couches, which students use for studying, special events, and weekly social events.
 Bowers Auditorium is designed to handle large lectures and seminars as well as small group projects.
-Bowers, which has a seating capacity of more than 110 with tables and chairs, was built onto Sage Hall in 1931 with funds provided by the bequest of Edward A. Bowers, B.A.
+Bowers, which has a seating capacity of one hundred with tables and chairs, was built onto Sage Hall in 1931 with funds provided by the bequest of Edward A. Bowers, B.A.
 1879.
-In 2011 the original Bowers floor was replaced using beautiful red oak flooring harvested from Yale Myers Forest.
+In 2011 the original Bowers floor was replaced using beautiful red oak flooring harvested from Yale Myers Forest, and in 2016 energy-efficient LED lights were installed.

 Facilities for research and instruction in silviculture, natural resource and forest economics, forest policy, and biometry are in Marsh Hall at 360 Prospect Street in the Marsh Botanical Garden.
-A classroom and meeting space are available on the first floor.
+A classroom, meeting space, kitchen, and accessible bathroom are available on the first floor.
 This large, four-story mansion was originally the residence of Professor Othniel C. Marsh, B.A.
 1860, a distinguished paleontologist and Western explorer of the nineteenth century.
 He bequeathed the building to the University in 1899, and for twenty-five years it housed the entire Forest School.
 Marsh Hall was designated a National Historic Landmark by the United States Department of the Interior in 1965.

 The William B. Greeley Memorial Laboratory at 370 Prospect Street, named in honor of William Buckhout Greeley, M.F.
-1904, houses a recently renovated social space in the main lobby and laboratories for research into the ecology and management of landscapes and ecosystems, urban sustainability, the biology of trees, and environmental chemistry.
-The recently renovated wood shop is available for students—after receiving tool and safety training—to work on projects that require the use of a drill, saw, sander, drill press, or soil hammermill.
+1904, houses a recently renovated social space in the main lobby; laboratories for research into the ecology and management of landscapes and ecosystems, urban sustainability, the biology of trees, and environmental chemistry; and doctoral program spaces.
+The wood shop is available for students—after receiving tool and safety training—to work on projects that require the use of power tools.
 The building was designed by renowned architect Paul Rudolph and is a classic example of “Brutalist” architecture.
 Adjacent to the Greeley lab is a 3,800-square-foot greenhouse, which is used for hands-on learning and research.
 Greeley Laboratory and its greenhouse were built in 1959 with funds from the forest industries, the John A. Hartford Foundation, and other benefactors.

 The restored former residences at 301 Prospect Street and 380 Edwards Street house the offices of many of the School’s programs, as well as doctoral student offices; each building has a classroom.